harilvfs/linscript/README.md

 **Linux Project** This script offers an easy way to choose and set up various window managers, install useful packages, and seamlessly update GRUB with a beautiful theme.
 It simplifies your Linux environment setup and customization.

+> [!CAUTION]
+> This project is still in development, and you may encounter some bugs.
+Please feel free to submit an issue if you run into any problems: [Submit an Issue](https://github.com/aayushx402/linux-project/issues).

 <p align="center">Welcome to a versatile setup script designed for Arch-based systems.
 Effortlessly configure your Linux environment with my personal settings and additional features.</p>

 <h2>✨ Features</h2>